G33KatWork/RP1-Reverse-Engineering/README.md

 After the scratch registers have been written, a watchdog reset of the CPU is performed.
 The first write sets the bit for the peripheral that should be reset by the watchdog, presumably this is PROC0, but it's just a guess.
-Then, a watchdog reset is triggered to setting the trigger bit.
+Then, a watchdog reset is triggered by setting the trigger bit.

 * `0x40010008` = `0x100`
 * `0x40154000` = `0x80000000`